-Displaying a brilliant straw and lime-tinted hue in the glass, the nose offers a fragrant and complex medley of ripe melon, citrus blossom and nougat, complemented by underlying notes of grilled nuts.
-The palate is generous and mouthfilling initially then the long line of concentration and natural acidity leads to a sustained and powerful finish.
+Displaying a brilliant lime-tinted gold hue in the glass, the nose offers an enticing and exotic mix with aromas of ripe stonefruit, fresh lemon and warm brioche, complemented by underlying notes of spicy oak.
+The palate is generous and silky initially then the long line of concentration and natural acidity leads to a sustained and elegant finish.
 This wine will develop further complexity, mineral and toast like characters with careful cellaring.

 Vineyards and Winemaking

 Located east of the Maraekakaho region in Hawkes Bay, directly in the path of cool air currents flowing from a mountain range to the west, the Keltern Vineyard is an inland site, buffered by the Ngaruroro River.
 Established on an ancient riverbed planted in 1999, the vineyard has silt loams layered over red metals, including large free-draining gravel stones.

 The Keltern vineyard contains vines that range in age up to 21 years, mainly cl15, cl95 and cl548, and vines for the Single Vineyard bottling at maturity are pruned and thinned to one bunch per shoot to target 7T/Ha.
-The parcel used for the 2021 Keltern Chardonnay is a single block of Cl15 vines that are 10 years old.
+The parcel used for the 2022 Keltern Chardonnay is from a single block of Cl15 vines that are 11 years old.

 Keltern Chardonnay through the years